|

 Among the

 assemblage, several very general tool templates are evident.
-These
+Since

-do not fit very well into the classic "Indian" taxonomy, so this
+in this area), they do not fit well into the classic "Indian" taxonomy, so this

-is just a tentative attempt at classification.
+is only a crude attempt at classification (fitting square peg into round hole).
 Click on the links

 below for photos and/or expanded descriptions.
 (Please